Data-Driven Analysis of AI in Medical Device Software in China: Trends of Deep Learning and Traditional AI Based on Regulatory Data: Results

 We extract medical specialties information automatically by identifying the disease location from the generic names.
 According to the "Rules for Generic Names of Medical Devices" (Order No. 19) \cite{CFDA2015}, characteristic terms describing specific attributes—such as the location of the disease where the software is used—are mandated to be included in the generic name.
 For example, a device named "Lung Nodule CT Image Auxiliary Detection Software" is classified under respiratory medicine, while "Chronic Glaucoma-like Optic Neuropathy Fundus Image Auxiliary Diagnosis Software" falls under ophthalmology.

-We use this data-driven approach to minimize classification bias compared to methods that categorize devices based solely on the technology used.
-For example, previous work often blurs distinctions by classifying most software that utilize CT scans as radiology, which is not well-structured for future research. \cite{benjamens2020state}.
+We use this data-driven approach to achieve finer-grained classification of medical specialties compared to methods that categorize devices solely based on the underlying imaging or sensing technologies.
+For example, previous approaches often label most software that utilizes CT scans as radiology, regardless of the actual disease or organ system addressed, which limits downstream analyses of clinical applications \cite{benjamens2020state}.

 From result, we found that deep learning (DL) is widely used in specialties like respiratory, orthopedics, and neurology.
 CT scans, with their high resolution and structured data, are ideal for convolutional neural networks (CNNs) \cite{iqbal2023analyses}.
 CNNs excel at feature extraction and segmentation, especially in 3D data, making them effective for detecting fractures, tumors, and lung abnormalities in chest, abdomen, and brain imaging.